Skip to Main Content

 3. Striking out on his own

 In Springfield, Milton got a job as a draftsman at Wason Manufacturing, a company that built railroad cars.
 His first ride on a train had actually been the one that had brought him to Springfield shortly before entering the shop.
-The Wason went out of business two years later, along with thousands of other businesses nationwide, during a financial panic.
+Wason went out of business two years later, along with thousands of other businesses nationwide, during a financial panic.

 Unemployed again, Milton went into business as a patent agent, helping others patent their inventions.
 One was Patent #24,182 “Machine for Channeling or Edging Soles of Boots or Shoes” for Martin Wesson of Springfield.